 This happens to growing businesses when they discover that their order fulfilment solution can’t scale with their business.
 To successfully expand your brand into new sales channels, demographics, and even countries, you will need to have a way to manage more inventory, fulfil more orders, and ship out more packages without sacrificing quality or causing delays.

-For example, when dog treat brand NutriPaw launched their brand, they fulfiled orders themselves.
-A year later, the brand had grown so much that self-fulfillment became completely unsustainable.
+For example, when dog treat brand NutriPaw launched their brand, they fulfilled orders themselves.
+A year later, the brand had grown so much that self-fulfilment became completely unsustainable.

 At the scale they were operating at, keeping everything in-house would mean that we would be picking and packing orders all day.
 By outsourcing fulfilment to ShipBob, NutriPaw was able to introduce new products and grow their brand without worrying about fulfilment.

 “We wanted to free up our time to focus on growing our business, and knew it was time to outsource fulfilment to experts like ShipBob.”

 Adelina Zotta & Connor Westby, Co-Founders of NutriPaw